privacy-tech-lab/privacyflash-pro/README.md

 - `policygenerator/package.py`: Script to create a distributable package of PrivacyFlash Pro.
 - `policygenerator/interface`: Contains all code related to the user interface for displaying the policy to the user.
 - `policygenerator/spec`: Third party and privacy practices specifications.
-- `policygenerator/spec/third_parties.yaml`: Contains the specification for ad networks and other third parties.
 - `policygenerator/spec/privacy_practices.yaml`: Contains the specification for detecting privacy practice usage.
+- `policygenerator/spec/third_parties.yaml`: Contains the specification for ad networks and other third party libraries.
 - `policygenerator/src/analysis.py`: The module for analyzing the project looks for instances of privacy practice usage.
 - `policygenerator/src/configure_data.py`: Bridge between the Python code and the Javascript code for the UI; configures the results from the generator engine to proper json files/objects to be used for the UI.
-- `policygenerator/src/constants.py`: The constants class used internally to identify a privacy practice by an index value.
+- `policygenerator/src/constants.py`: The constants class is used internally to identify a privacy practice by an index value.
 - `policygenerator/src/evidence.py`: The evidence class is used for keeping track of privacy practice usages in an app's files.
 - `policygenerator/src/privacy_practices.py`: Loads data from the app project to be analyzed.
 - `policygenerator/requirements.txt`: Dependencies of PrivacyFlash Pro.

-## Future Development

-In the coming months we plan to extend PrivacyFlash Pro from iOS apps towards Android apps and web apps.
-At this year's WWDC Apple announced that developers have to identify on the App Store which permissions their apps are using, whether they use tracking, and other privacy practices.
-We intend that PrivacyFlash Pro generates the description that developers have to provide.
-We further want to provide support for backend functionality for both traditional backends, such as the LAMP stack, and backends as a service, such as Firebase.
-In principle the same code analysis techniques can be used, e.g., SQL queries can be used to identify which types of personal information is stored at the backend.
-Beyond APIs variables and function naming may also reveal what types of data are processed.
-For web apps, frontend JavaScript code can be analyzed, e.g., labels of form fields.

 ## Third Party Libraries